 Grace has a Stakeholder access level and is in the Contributors security group.
 Because neither the Stakeholder license nor the Contributors security group grant ‘Create new project’, she can’t take that action.
 With these changes, the Stakeholder license will grant the action, but the Contributors security group still will not.
 So Grace still will not be able to create a new project.

+Thank you!
 We’re excited for these changes and hope they’ll help make VSTS an even easier product for teams of all sizes to use.